 Connecting with Law Short Film Competition

-Now in its tenth year, the Connecting with Law Short Film Competition is open to all students currently enrolled in an Australian law school.
-To enter, create a 2-5 minute film about Groundbreakers: people, cases or judgements that have changed the shape of Australian law.
-Your film should educate, entertain and engage fellow law students and help them connect with law.
-Get your name known in law and win great prizes!
+This year, the Connecting with Law Short Film Competition encouraged law students to create a 2-5 minute film about Groundbreakers: people, cases or judgements that have changed the shape of Australian law.

 Please direct all enquiries to email@example.com